brandmaier/onyx/README.md

 # License

+Onyx is made available under the Apache 2.0 license.

 Onyx uses various (unmodified) libraries, which are here redistributed under their original licenses:

 - vectorgraphics2d by Erich Seifert is distributed under the LGPL